runwayml/learn/docs/networking/examples.md

 You can interact with models in RunwayML from creative coding and design applications through three networking protocols: HTTP, WebSockets (using Socket.IO), and Open Sound Control (OSC).
 Here's an [overview](https://learn.runwayml.com/#/how-to/network) of how it works.

 This page provides tutorials and code examples to help you get started with your own machine learning projects using these networking protocols.
-Visit [RunwayML Experiments](https://runwayml.com/madewith/) for more inspiration.
+Visit [Projects Made with RunwayML](https://runwayml.com/madewith/) for more inspiration.
 Additional projects, tutorials, and code examples are welcome!

 🎉Community Contribution